top of page

 The expected time commitment of the fellowship supported partnership is the duration of the academic year.

-The application window for the 2025-2026 academic year extends from January 29, 2025 until March 14, 2025 at 4 PM CT.
+The application window for the 2025-2026 academic year is closed.

 The 2024-2025 Joy Zabala Fellowship pairs: